apm-workshop/at-etaps2026/_pages/venue.md

 ## Social event
 {: .secondH}

-There will be a social event on the 16th April, in the evening, at the _Enoteca Rosso Rubino_.
+There will be a social event on the 16th April, in the evening, at the _Enoteca Rosso Rubino_ -- <b>LIMITED AVAILABILITY, if interested, please (pre-)register asap!</b>.

 For further information, please contact one of the local organizers.